 We receive and store any information you enter on our website or give us in any other way.
 You can choose not to provide certain information, but then you might not be able to take advantage of many of the features of our websites.
 When you register for online forms etc., we require personal information (like your name, email address, etc.).
 We use the information that you provide for such purposes as responding to your requests, customising our online services for you, improving our online services, and communicating with you.

 Where a user voluntarily provides personal information, the data will be used for analysis, research or customer service purposes only.
 Any personal data provided by you to us will be held and processed in accordance with the data protection principles set out in the General Data Protection Regulations 2016 and Data Protection Acts, 1988 & 2003, Electronic Commerce Act, 2000, and other relevant EU and Irish legislation.

 If you register on our site you may be given an option to send online forms with your email address.
 Your email address will only be used for the purpose of the form and sent only to the specific people dealing with the relevant form.

-In the event of online payment being processed via the Cork City Council website we do not store any record of your credit card or laser number.
+In the event of online payment being processed via the Cork City Council website we do not store any record of your credit card.
 Any credit or debit card data is transferred directly from your computer to our card services partners’ server over a secure, encrypted connection.